This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

-The current DVD distributors are Anchor Bay for films 1, 4-5, Universal Home Video for films 2 and 3, and Dimension/Lionsgate for films 6-8.
-Film 1 was originally distributed on VHS by Media Home Entertainment.
+The current DVD distributors are Anchor Bay for films 1, 4-5, Universal Home Video and Shout!
+Factory (under their Scream Factory label) for films 2 and 3, and Dimension/Echo Bridge for films 6-8.
+In addition, Genius Entertainment has the first Rob Zombie film and Sony has the second.
+Film 1 was also originally distributed on VHS by Media Home Entertainment.

 Walter Lantz, who made Woody Woodpecker jumped ship from Universal Pictures to United Artists in 1947.
 Lantz then briefly shut down his studio in 1949.
 The studio reopened in 1951 and went back to Universal as his distributor.

 As Marvel Comics opened a studio, they are starting to get back the rights to their characters (leading Fox and Columbia to try to keep the ones they own - X-Men/Fantastic Four for the formernote they tried the same with Daredevil, but eventually the rights lapsed, Spider-Man/Ghost Rider for the latter).
 So far they got Punisher (got a new movie in 2008), Hulk (included in The Avengers) and Blade.

 And now, effective September 2013, Disney has the rights to the whole Marvel Cinematic Universe save for The Incredible Hulk.